handsontable/handsontable/docs/next/guides/getting-started/events-and-hooks.md

 })
 ```

 Note that the first argument is the current width that we're going to modify.
-Later arguments are immutable, additional information that can be used to decide whether the data should be modified.
+Later arguments are immutable, and additional information can be used to decide whether the data should be modified.

 ## Hooks

-We're calling them all "hooks" because although, they share some characteristics with events and middleware, they combine them both in an unique structure.
-We're not the only ones that use hooks convention, so you may already be familiar with the concept.
+We refer to all callbacks as "hooks" because although they share some characteristics with events and middleware, they combine them both in a unique structure.
+You may already be familiar with the concept as we're not the only ones that use the hooks convention.

-Almost all `before` prefixed hooks allow the developer to return `false` and therefore, block the execution of an action.
-It may be used for validation, rejecting operation by the outside service, or blocking our native algoritm and replace it with a custom implementation.
+Almost all `before` prefixed hooks allow the developer to return `false` and, therefore, block the execution of an action.
+It may be used for validation, rejecting operation by the outside service, or blocking our native algorithm and replace it with a custom implementation.

-A great example for this is our integration with HyperFormula engine.
-Where creating a new row is only possible if the engine itself will allow it:
+A great example for this is our integration with HyperFormula engine where creating a new row is only possible if the engine itself will allow it:

 ```js
 hot.addHook('beforeCreateRow', (row, amount) => {